visit-dav/visit/src/doc/gui_manual/Building/Advanced_Usage.rst

     For example, Qt and VTK can both depend on OpenGL.
     In some cases, however, VisIt_ may require a specific implementation of OpenGL called MesaGL.
     Incorrect dependencies may cause VisIt_ to either fail to build or fail to run properly.
-    Such dependencies complicate things significantly because it means all of the aforementioned compatability issues apply, recursively, to any libraries a pre-installed library is dependent on.
+    Such dependencies complicate things significantly because it means all of the aforementioned compatability issues apply, recursively, to any libraries a pre-installed library depends on.

 Compiler Compatability : Pre-installed libraries aren't built with a compiler VisIt_ requires
     For some situations, building VisIt_ and its dependencies requires a specific compiler.